IndomieGorengSatu/Mie/README.md

-## Thanks for explaining the word "many" to me.
-It means a lot.
+## I used to be addicted to soap, but I'm clean now.